dipkamal/ACMCCSSub/Approach/README.md

 - Approach 2: Sensitivity to noise
 - Approach 3: Statistical measures

 Our detectors are combination of these approaches.
-We collect different metrics based on these approaches for both bengin and adversarial images.
-We only use measures from benign images to learn thresholds for our adversarial detectors.
-We use adversarial measures for visualization purposes.
+We collect different metrics based on these approaches for both bengin and adversarial images and save them in csv files.
+We use measures from benign images to learn thresholds for our adversarial detectors.
+We use adversarial measures for visualization purposes only.